unmilan1999/IMDBTop250ViewershipAnalysis/Crop Production analysis/README.md

 <h1>Introduction</h1>

- Health is real wealth in the pandemic time we all realized the brute effects of covid-19 on all irrespective of any status.
-This report is made to analyze the health and medical data, which is provided, for better future preparation.
-The following section is all about the purpose of this report.
-At the end, observations are recorded and conclusions are made.
+The Agriculture business domain, as a vital part of the overall supply chain, is expected to highly evolve in the upcoming years via the developments, which are taking place on the side of the Future Internet.
+This report uses a dataset which provides a huge amount of information on crop production in India ranging from several years.
+Based on the information the ultimate goal would be to predict crop production and find important insights highlighting key indicators and metrics that influence crop production.
+The following section makes a brief mention about this report.
+Finally, observations are recorded and conclusions are made.

 <h1>Purpose</h1>

-● To analyze the relationship between the Target variable, i.e. indication of heart problem, and the continuous variables: Resting blood pressure, Serum cholestrol, Maximum heart rate achieved, and Oldpeak (ST depression caused by activity in comparison to rest) while taking the Age of patients into account. <br>
+● To analyze crop production based on Indian states.<br>
+● To study crop production on yearly basis with the help of time series analysis.<br>
- ● To analyze the relationship between the Target variable, and the categorical
+● To analyze crop production based on seasons.<br>
-variables: Gender, Chest pain, Resting electrocardiographic results, Exercise induced angina, Fasting blood sugar, Slope of peak exercise ST segment, No. of major blood vessels colored by flourosopy, and Thalassemia. <br>
+● To understand the distribution of crops across India.<br>
+● To analyze distribution of crops based on seasons.<br> ● To study distribution of crops on yearly basis with the help of time series analysis.

 <h1>Tableau project source: <a href="https://public.tableau.com/app/profile/unmilan.baruah/viz/CropProductionanalysis_17219986070240/Dashboard1">Click Here</a></h1>